 Service Mapping tells ShipStation which service to assign based on the order's Requested Service value.

 For the above example, you want Expedited orders to arrive as soon as possible, so you use FedEx Standard Overnight® whenever you receive such an order.
-By mapping the Expedited service to FedEx Standard Overnight®, ShipStation will then automatically apply FedEx Standard Overnight® to any order that includes Expedited as the Requested Service.
+By mapping the Expedited service to FedEx Priority Overnight®, ShipStation will then automatically apply FedEx Priority Overnight® to any order that includes Expedited as the Requested Service.